 Type 7 (The Enthusiast) with ADHD

-The Core Conflict: Your type and your ADHD look almost identical—but require different approaches.
+The Core Conflict: Your personality and your neurology look almost identical — and that’s the problem.

 How It Manifests:

-- Impulse regulation is challenged from two directions
+• Impulse regulation is challenged from two sides

 Type 7s with ADHD often describe feeling like they’re “Type 7 on steroids.”
 The novelty-seeking is more intense.
 The avoidance of discomfort is more urgent.
 The difficulty sitting with hard emotions is more pronounced.